Contents

 Applicable Scenarios

-Navigate to COIN-M Futures Grids → Select Hedging.
+- In COIN-M Futures Grid → Choose Hedging.

 FAQ

-Q: How does Hedging differ from standard contract grids?
+Q: How does Hedging differ from standard futures grids?

-Hedging uses COIN-M 1x short contracts as its core mechanism, sharing identical fees and operational logic with standard grids.
+Hedging uses COIN-M 1x short futures as its core mechanism, sharing identical fees and operational logic with standard grids.

 Q: How does Hedging differ from Arbitrage?